DanielAbergel/PackmanGame/README.md

 In the algorithm package there is an algorithms:
 - Algorithm - An algorithm that calculates the shortest path between a fruit and a player, and returns the path.
 (The algorithm knows how to avoid boxes that can not be passed through) .
+- PointFinder - Finds all points of the geoBox

 ### Coords
 The Coords package has the: